claytonfaria/form-validation-react/README.md

+# React Form validation

-# Simple form with manual validation and with logic separate from react
+Simple form with manual validation and with logic separate from react